KO443/Splunk-power-user-lab-Projects/CIM Data Normalization in Splunk Using the CIM Add-On and Add-On Builder/README.md

 ***********************************

+ In this section of the lab, i will be Mapping the events of sourcetype access_combined to the web data model

 1. To install the CIM add on builder, I went **Home** then clicked **Find More Apps** and then i install the Splunk Add-on Builder forn enterprise environment as shown in screenshot below:
 <img width="575" height="470" alt="image" src="https://github.com/user-attachments/assets/4113d907-5809-430b-a439-bc8dd7fd0f9f" />